datalakehouse/docs/docs/platform/concepts/projects_accounts_access.rst

 * **Project-based**: A project that contains all the services for an internal project, with a suffix that highlights the relevant environment, for example ``customer-success-prod`` and ``business-analytics-test``.

-Each project must have a unique name within the Aiven platform.
+Each project must have a unique name within the DLH platform.
 The project name is combined with the service names to create the host URLs for your deployed services.

 Accounts
 --------

 An account is a collection of projects.
-When you first sign up to Aiven, there are no accounts, as you can use standalone projects without ever needing accounts.
+When you first sign up to DLH, there are no accounts, as you can use standalone projects without ever needing accounts.

-If you have several different departments that are using Aiven, you can use accounts to separate access between projects and departments.
+If you have several different departments that are using DLH, you can use accounts to separate access between projects and departments.

 For example, you could use different accounts for different departments and their projects, or you could use accounts to separate the projects related to customer-specific systems.